How Puerto Rico became a Game Changer of the USA Political Landscape!

 “Observing, reading and listening are arts that many failed to treasure and learn!”

-She came in the darkness of night with a heavy blanket of rains and destructive winds on September 19,2017.
+She came in the darkness of night with a heavy blanket of rains and destructive Category five winds on September 19,2017.
 For twelve long hours and packed with historical amounts of rains and winds gust up to 200 miles per hour, she destroyed the financially beleaguered U.S. territory of Puerto Rico.
 Maria classified as one of the ten most destructive and powerful hurricanes in recorded history showed the “all powerful” Wall Street and Washington establishments who is finally in charge!
-The post hurricane effects of María became a “game changer” of the USA political landscape, especially in the up-coming 2018 and 2020 elections.
+The post hurricane effects of María became a “game changer” of the USA political landscape and for Puerto Rico’s political status, especially in the up-coming 2018 and 2020 elections.

 This week President Donald J. Trump gave an audience to the Governor of the territory of Puerto Rico, Dr. Ricardo Rosselló in the Oval Office with a nationally broadcast press conference.
 The first time, that a territorial governor receives the “imperial treatment” given to head of states.
 In an interview with a Florida radio network I was asked about this generous presidential treatment.
 I responded, “the political landscape in key battleground states was changed by hurricane María.
 There is no free lunch in Washington.”

 Governor Rick Scott revealed in a press release that from October 3 to 17, in two airports of the four that flies from Puerto Rico to Florida, Miami and Orlando, 58,000 Puerto Ricans came with a one-way ticket.
 This is a milestone in American demography!
-Governor Scott, a very shrewd politician, opened two offices, on at the Orlando airport and the other one in Miami, welcoming them and offering counseling, housing, job applications and assistance.
+Governor Scott, a very shrewd and super smart politician, opened two offices, on at the Orlando airport and the other one in Miami, welcoming them and offering counseling, housing, job applications and assistance.
 Why?
 Well, there is no free lunch either in Florida!
 Governor Scott is running for the U.S. Senate and he clearly knows that in a close election every vote counts.
+He was by less than 1% margin.
+Puerto Ricans were grateful for his help!

 How this massive population exodus began?
 The spark that started the fire happened on January 2, 2001 during the inauguration of Puerto Rico’s first female governor, Sila María Calderón.
 Present at the event was Commander Hugo Chavez, president of Venezuela.
 Puerto Ricans reject any political figure with ties to the Castro brothers communist regime in Cuba.
 The next event that swept the Puerto Rican archipelago with a chilling effect was a press conference of President George W. Bush and his comment when asked about the U.S. Navy used of Vieques Island with live shelling in military exercises.
 “Our neighbor down there, don’t like us!”
 The effect of Bush comments spread like wild fire and triggered a rise in the population exodus.